“Board Game, n. – A game played on a board.”

 Forget 7 Wonders, Sushi Go!’s utterly adorable artwork and moreish gameplay make it the ultimate card drafting game and the epitome of light, fun gaming.
 Given all this it’s no wonder that Sushi Go! forms the first rung on our Card Drafting Stepladder.
 Plus, if you’re hungry for more, then its younger sibling Sushi Go Party! can cater to all your needs, presenting an entire menu of courses to add to your meal.
 Check out our Interview with designer Phil Walker Harding.

-If you enjoyed these board game haiku then feel free to check out the previous collection: Board Game Haiku: Tabletop Games in Seventeen Syllables.
+If you enjoyed these board game haiku then feel free to check out the previous collection Board Game Haiku: Tabletop Games in Seventeen Syllables or check out the next in the series The Island Awaits: Board Game Haiku Volume 3.